-- The marketer runs an online store.
-They've got thousands of email addresses of its customers who have purchased products from them in the past.
-Now, they want to start emailing them.
-Instead of asking people to join the email marketing list, they just start blasting offers out.
+The marketer has a list of email addresses from customers who have purchased products from them in the past.
+They want to email them but instead of asking purchasers to join their email marketing list, they just add them and send.

-- Purchasing or renting members' email addresses from an organization, then just adding them to their list without getting permission first.
+The marketer purchased or rented members' email addresses from an organization, then added them to their list without getting permission first.

 Ways to Prevent Abuse Reports

 We hope you found this useful.
-If you're interested in how all the different "abuse reporting" systems work, and what email service providers like us have to do to "stay off the blacklists," here are some resources for you:
+If you're interested in how all the different abuse report systems work, and what MailChimp does to stay off blacklists, here are some resources:

-- AOL's Feedback Loop - The automated system that lets you know when your emails are generating spam reports.
+- AOL's Feedback Loop is an automated system that lets you know when your emails are generating spam reports.

-- SpamCop Abuse Reports - If you get on the SpamCop blackhole list, email servers all over the world block your emails.
-One of the leading anti-spam organizations around.
-One of the few organizations that will listen to reason.
+- SpamCop Abuse Reports tell you if you get on the SpamCop blackhole list, which is when email servers all over the world block your emails.
+SpamCop is one of the leading anti-spam organizations around.

-- ESPC - Email Senders and Providers Coalition - Organization for ESPs, ISPs, and email marketers in general.
+- Email Senders and Providers Coalition (ESPC) is an organization for ESPs, ISPs, and email marketers in general.
 Best practices and legal issues are discussed here.
 We're a member.
-If you send (or receive) lots of email, you should consider joining.
+Consider joining if you send or receive lots of email.